-> We now have instantaneous, worldwide communications as well as a global platform for doing business, which we call the Internet.
+We now have instantaneous, worldwide communications as well as a global platform for doing business, which we call the Internet.
 Whereas in 1995, communications were still primarily telephone and faxed based, we have replaced that with email, Skype messaging, and of course the whole array of social network outlets that allow us to interact and share information almost anywhere in the world.
 That information can consist of pictures, video, and practically any type of content that you can imagine.
 I remember very early on how excited we got when we were able to electronically send a document to one of our translators working off-site, saving us a trip to the post office and the time lag it usually took before he would receive our diskette containing the file to be translated.
-Fast forward to 2015: sending and receiving information now occur immediately—it’s nothing to get excited about.
+Fast forward to the present: sending and receiving information now occur immediately—it’s nothing to get excited about.

 WHERE DO YOU SEE YOUR BIGGEST OPPORTUNITY FOR GROWTH?